ton-community/ton-docs/docs/develop/data-formats/cell-boc.md

 # Cell & Bag of Cells(BoC)

 ## Cell
-A cell represents a data structure on the TON blockchain.
+A cell represents a data structure on TON Blockchain.
 Cells are able to store up to 1023 bits and possess up to 4 references to other cells.

 ![TL-B example](/img/docs/data-formats/tl-b-docs-5.png?raw=true)